stisa/snail/NOTES.md

 Misc notes
 ----------
-- ~~Needs to be compiled with "--threads:on", TODO: fallback for when not threader ( plus a warning? )~~
+- ~~Needs to be compiled with "--threads:on", TODO: fallback for when not threaded ( plus a warning? )~~

 - Needs more tests
 - Flesh out arrayutils
 - Check arrayutils.zip and improve different size array handling ( eg zip(N,M) where M<N or generally M!=N )